Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

-\end{lemma} \begin{proof} First, note that we have $A_{\infty}$ embeddings of minimal $A_{\infty}$ categories
+\end{lemma2} \begin{proof} First, note that we have $A_{\infty}$ embeddings of minimal $A_{\infty}$ categories

 as above.
-Now note that, because the objects $(L,i)$ and $(L,j)$ are quasi-isomorphic when restricted to the affine Fukaya category, and $\mathcal{C}^{\mathrm{tot}}$ is minimal, these objects are quasi-isomorphic in $\mathcal{C}^{\mathrm{tot}}$.
+Now note that, because the objects $(L,i)$ and $(L,j)$ are quasi-isomorphic when restricted to the affine Fukaya category, and $\mathcal{C}^{\mathrm{tot}}$ is minimal, it follows by Lemma \ref{lemma2:quasiorder} that these objects are quasi-isomorphic in $\mathcal{C}^{\mathrm{tot}}$.

 It follows that the above embeddings are quasi-equivalences.
-By Lemma \ref{lemma:mininv}, quasi-equivalences of minimal $A_{\infty}$ categories can be inverted over $R$.
+By Lemma \ref{lemma2:mininv}, quasi-equivalences of minimal $A_{\infty}$ categories can be inverted over $R$.
 It follows that there is a quasi-equivalence $\mathcal{C}^i \cong \mathcal{C}^j$, as required. \end{proof}

-In other words, if we can choose the category $\mathcal{C}^{\mathrm{tot}}$ to be minimal (e.g., for grading reasons), then $\mathcal{C}$ is independent of the choice of perturbation data $i \in I$ made in its construction, up to formal diffeomorphism.
+In other words, if we can choose the category $\mathcal{C}^{\mathrm{tot}}$ to be minimal (e.g., for grading reasons), then $\mathcal{C}$ is independent of the choice of perturbation data $i \in I$ made in its construction, up to quasi-equivalence.

-\begin{remark} If $M$ is Calabi-Yau, then by Remark \ref{remark:cygrad}, there is a canonical morphism of grading data
+\begin{remark2} If $M$ is Calabi-Yau, then by Remark \ref{remark2:cygrad}, there is a canonical morphism of grading data

 Thus, we obtain a canonical $\Z$-grading on the category